MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 4. What’s the difference between the British and the US Cabinet?
   The president of the united states needs the Senate approval for his nominees while the prime minister's appointees need no approval but need to be currently serving in the parliament
 5. Who has the power to make and approve laws in USA (legislative + executive power)?

 The power is shared between the president and thecongress

 7. How many Chambers are the British and the American Governments composed of?
 What are they?
+England parliamente:
+House of commons
+House of lords
+in the us c
+House of representatives
+Senate

 8. Is there the possibility of a “veto” on a bill in the UK?

 9. “Impeachment” is what could lead to ………